 Protein purification procedures often rely on verifying purity by SDS-PAGE and subsequent gel staining (Coomassie blue or silver stain) to check for contaminating protein bands.
 Gel documentation system are able to record and measure labeled protein and nucleic acid present across different media, such as cellulose or agarose.

-Many stains, including TotalStain Q, AzureRed, Coomassie Fluor™, Deep Purple™, SYPRO® Ruby, SYPRO® Red, SYPRO® Tangerine, and more can be imaged with advanced digital imagers, such as the new chemiSOLO, or Azure Imaging Systems.
+Many stains, including TotalStain Q, AzureRed, Coomassie Fluor™, Deep Purple™, SYPRO® Ruby, SYPRO® Red, SYPRO® Tangerine, and more can be imaged using advanced digital imagers, such as chemiSOLO, or select Azure Imaging Systems.

 The newer generation of imaging systems often contain sophisticated cameras that exhibit a broader dynamic range than film, thus avoiding the signal saturation problems that limit the dynamic range of film.

 You should know the main features of a gel doc before making sure it’s the right one for your lab.
 Table 2 below gives a general outline of the features you should be aware of, and compares them with the characteristics of the Azure 600 Imaging System.
 We believe Azure Imagers are the perfect solution for high-performance gel documentation and analysis of gels.

 For example, the Azure 200 has the imaging capabilities for many applications.
 With a dual-wavelength 302 nm and 365 nm UV transilluminator, ethidium bromide-stained DNA gels can be imaged in a fraction of a second.
 For excising bands from a gel, the UV transilluminator platform can be pulled out.

 |Choose a gel doc based on

 |Two channel, laser-based IR and chemiluminescent detection, with the speed and sensitivity of film